• Home

 Fire Festivals*

 Lerwick Up Helly Aa may not be the first, but it’s certainly the biggest.
-On the evening of Lerwick Up Helly Aa Day, almost 1,000 heavily-disguised torch-bearers, in groups, known as ‘squads’, form ranks in the darkened streets of Shetland’s capital and process through the town.
+On the evening of Lerwick Up Helly Aa Day, almost 1,000 disguised torch-bearers, in groups known as ‘squads’, form ranks in the darkened streets of Shetland’s capital and walk through the town.

 However, Up Helly Aas and Fire Festivals take place all over the islands, beginning with Scalloway in January and ending with Delting Up Helly Aa in March.
 Each night is as awe-inspiring as the last, from the dedication and organisation of the guizers to the heat of the flames.